By: Chris ⎜ Last updated

 Grand Hotel Oslo

 The spa occupies a single floor at the Grand Hotel and creates a deliberately moody atmosphere around its wellness pool.
-Birch tree trunks line the pool perimeter, frosted glass doors carry tree motifs, and blue-purple LED lighting is designed to simulate a twilight forest.
-The pool itself is heated to 30°C and is sized for soaking rather than swimming.
+Birch tree trunks line the pool perimeter, and blue-purple LED lighting is designed to simulate a twilight forest.
+The pool itself is heated but is not sized for swimming..

-Seven treatment rooms (including a couple's room) offer facials, body treatments, and massages.
+Treatment rooms (including a couple's room) offer facials and body treatments.

 A bathrobe and slippers are provided in your room.
-The capacity issue is the main drawback here.
-The space is compact, and the Grand Hotel is a large property.
-Don't count on a spontaneous visit, especially on weekends or holidays.
+The capacity issue is the main drawback here, as the space is compact, and the Grand Hotel is a large property.

 Grand Hotel: Oslo's grand dame